Harvesting and Using Dandelion Roots for Food & Medicine

 What’s the Best Way to Harvest Dandelion Roots?

-You want to break/damage the root as little as possible so you don’t lose much sap, which is where the medicinal properties lie.
-Deep, rich soil will produce the thickest, easiest to harvest roots.
+To dig roots, use a dandelion digger or a sturdy fork.
+Try to damage the root as little as possible so you don’t lose much sap, which is where the medicinal properties lie.
+Deep, rich soil produces the thickest, easiest to harvest roots.

 I always let a few dandelions go in the garden, as they are great for reaching deep into the soil to bring up nutrients.
-Make sure to harvest from areas that have not been sprayed/treated with anything noxious.

-How do I Dry Dandelion Roots?
+How to Dry Dandelion Roots

 Slice thick roots lengthwise into strips of uniform thickness to decrease drying time and encourage uniform drying.